SkillsUnion/tamkeen-software/docs/4-devops/containers/container-local.md

 >Note: The instruction is not case-sensitive.
 However, convention is to make them UPPERCASE to distinguish them from arguments.

-A sample React Application is included in this repository [here](./sample-app/).
-TODO: Create a separate repo for the sample-app
+A sample React Application that you can fork and clone is included in this repository [here](https://github.com/SkillsUnion/se-sample-container).

 Follow the respective steps to create a `Dockerfile` where you will use to create an image and run the image as container locally.

-Step 1: Create `Dockerfile` file within the `sample-app` folder.
+Step 1: Create `Dockerfile` file within the root folder of the project.

 Step 2: Fill the file content with the following:

-*Note to the instructor: please walk the learners through each line of instruction as you type it out*

 ```dockerfile
 FROM node:16-alpine